jeremytammik/tbc/a/1565_dim_hatch.md

 **Answer:** The different versions can have the same GUID.

-Not only can, but should keep the same add-in id.
+Not only can, but they definitely should keep the same add-in id.

 Some frameworks, e.g., updaters, external services and extensible storage, use the add-in id and serialise it with relevant data.